paulhager/GitTraining/README.md

 A repository for training purposes

-This is a change to show conflict free merging.
+This is more changes to show conflicting situations which require manual merging.